antgonzales/antgonzales.github.io/_posts/2024-02-23-how-to-solve-match-media-is-not-a-function.md

 ## Creating a custom matchMedia implementation

-To address the `window.matchMedia is not a function` error, we'll develop a custom matchMedia function using the [css-mediaquery](https://github.com/ericf/css-mediaquery) library in our testing tools.
+To address the `TypeError: window.matchMedia is not a function` error, we'll develop a custom matchMedia function using the [css-mediaquery](https://github.com/ericf/css-mediaquery) library in our testing tools.
 This function will not only simulate the matchMedia API but also allow us to dynamically adjust the viewport size for our tests, following a Mobile First approach.

 Below is the implementation: